common-workflow-language/common-workflow-language/draft-4/concepts.md

 A **runtime environment** is the actual hardware and software environment when executing a command line tool.
-It includes, but is not limited to, the hardware architecture, hardware resources, operating system, software runtime (if applicable, such as the Python interpreter or the JVM), libraries, modules, packages, utilities, and data files required to run the tool.
+It includes, but is not limited to, the hardware architecture, hardware resources, operating system, software runtime (if applicable, such as the specific Python interpreter or the specific Java virtual machine), libraries, modules, packages, utilities, and data files required to run the tool.

 A **workflow platform** is a specific hardware and software implementation capable of interpreting CWL documents and executing the processes specified by